 Here’s one of my favorite radio related items.
 It’s the classic Astatic D-104 microphone I bought when I was a kid.
-In fact, I remember having my mother drive me to the store to pick this up because I couldn’t drive yet.
-That makes this microphone nearly 50 years old, which gives you some insight into how old I am.
+In fact, I remember having my mother drive me to the store to pick this up because I couldn’t drive yet and I was still a month or two away from having my Ham license.
+That makes this microphone more than 50 years old, which gives you some insight into how old I am.

 Not only is this microphone still in perfect condition, but the red felt covers are the ones I made for it the very night I bought it.
 Needless to say, it has special status in my “Shack”.